Newtown Veterinary Specialists is locally operated as a proud member of the PetVet Care Centers Network.

 Current Job Openings

-PetVet Care Centers' Newtown Veterinary Specialists is currently seeking Client Service Representatives to join their team!
+PetVet Care Centers' Newtown Veterinary Specialists is currently seeking an Emergency Department Liaison to join their team!

 At PetVet Care Centers, our mission is to improve the lives of animals and people — providing exceptional and compassionate care at every stage — for all the moments that matter.